Missury15/Missury15/README.md

 # Hi, I'm Tadeas

 I am a student developer focused on C#, .NET, and practical programming projects.
-I use GitHub to track my progress, improve my code quality, and build a portfolio of small but useful applications.

 ## What I am working on